Splatoon 2: Octo Expansion: Reception

-Octo Expansion holds an aggregate score of 82 and 81.64% on Metacritic and GameRankings respectively.
+Octo Expansion received "generally favorable" reviews according to the review aggregator website Metacritic; it additionally garnered a score of 81.64% GameRankings.

 Chris Carter of Destructoid rated the game 7/10, stating that while some parts were "a unique rush that fills you with satisfaction for beating them", others were tedious.
 Christian Donlan of Eurogamer named the title a "Recommended Pick", saying that it was difficult, but had "brilliant" puzzles resembling the shrines from The Legend of Zelda: Breath of the Wild.